yalibert/DNN_internal_structure/README.md

 # DNN_internal_structure
-This repository will contain the tools from Alibert et al. paper (to be submitted)
+This repository will contain the tools from Alibert and Venturini (A&A, accepted)